Table of Contents

 - Inaccurate inventory levels

 - Dissatisfied customers

-- Damaged reputation due to disruptions in the supply chain
+- Damaged reputation due to disruptions and lack of visibility in the supply chain

 All of these factors can lead to lost revenue and higher operating costs, and they shouldn't be ignored.